xuankimtran/docs-1/pages/katalon-studio/docs/billing-info.md

 ## Update billing information

+In the **Billing Information** section, you can add cc emails and update information related to your invoices, such as VAT/GSC ID, Full Business Name, and Address.

-Katalon sends invoices and other billing-related communication to the Organization Owners or Billing Managers by default.
-In the **Billing Information** section, you can add cc emails to receive these emails.
+Katalon sends invoices and other billing-related communication to the Organization Owners and Billing Managers by default.
 Cc emails are particularly helpful for an enterprise where the person in charge of billing does not need to be involved in your Katalon Organization.

 To update your billing information, in the **Billing Information** section, click **Update** and enter the billing information.
 Email addresses are separated by commas.
 When you are done, click **Save Billing Information**.